reshawnlofters/youbudget/README.md

 ## Resources
 - [Chart.js](https://www.chartjs.org): Used for creating bar graphs and visualizations in the application.
-- [Ontario Tech University Budgeting Resource](https://safa.ontariotechu.ca/resources/budgeting.php): A resource for learning more about budgeting.
+- [Ontario Tech University Budgeting](https://safa.ontariotechu.ca/resources/budgeting.php): A resource for learning more about budgeting.

 ## Disclaimer
 This project was developed as part of an academic course at Ontario Tech University.
 The code is not publicly available to maintain academic integrity.